Azure/ALZ-Bicep/infra-as-code/bicep/modules/spokeNetworking/README.md

 # Module: Spoke Networking

+> [!IMPORTANT]
+> We recommend utilizing the [Bicep Landing Zone Vending Module](https://github.com/Azure/bicep-lz-vending) in place of this Spoke Networking Module.
+Not only does the module handle spoke networking, but it also handles many other aspects of setting up the > foundational components of the application landing zones which are out of scope for this module.

 This module defines spoke networking based on the recommendations from the Azure Landing Zone Conceptual Architecture.
 If enabled spoke will route traffic to Hub Network with NVA.

 Module deploys the following resources: